-Interframe spaces
+Interfame spaces

-[Maybe one can include a safety barrier for the maximum assumed propagation delay?]

 The only IFS defined by this standard is the Turn Around Interframe Space (TAIFS) aGtsTaifs.
 The TAIFS is required to ensure sufficient turnaround time between transmissions.
 The turnaround time is defined as the maximum time a transceiver requires to switch from transmitting to being ready to receive or from receiving to starting a subsequent transmission.
 A transmitter has to ensure that its transmissions end at least a TAIFS before the end of the GTS in order to enable all receiving devices to utilize fully their GTSs from the beginning.
 The TAIFS shall be at least the maximum expected turn-around time as defined for each PHY.

 If a device is able to ensure that all other devices are able to transmit and receive orderly in their GTSs, for example because they implement the capFullDuplex capability, it may disregard the requirement to finish transmissions at least a TAIFS before the end of its GTS.

 Spaces between successive transmissions of a single transmitter are not strictly required.
-Receivers are expected to be able to process incoming frames fast enough to handle contiguous transmissions.
+Receivers are expected to be able to process incoming frames fast enough to handle subsequent transmissions without interruption.

 Guard time